PikachuEXE/rspec-json_matchers/doc/Story.md

 # Story of the project
-This file describes the motive of building this project, alternatives and the future.
+This file describes the story & motive of building this project.

 ## Alternative projects that had been used before
 The author of this project does his job as a developer mainly on a Ruby on Rails project, which contains endpoints returning responses with JSON data.
 And he uses RSpec (only) to write tests for those endpoints.